Peawanuck: Education

 Matahhamao opened in 1995 by Weenusk Education Services is the only school in the community and offers classes up to Grade 8.
 Students moving on to Grades 9 to 12 and beyond must travel to large communities like Timmins and Moosonee.

 Economy

-The community is served by a single store, a Northern Store, and other goods must be shipped in by air.
+The community is served by a general store, a Northern Store, and a convenience store called Hudson Bay Variety.
+Goods must be shipped in by air.
 Northern Store provides banking services via fax to CIBC or Scotiabank in Moosonee and Timmins respectively.